top of page

 Kate Lee

 Hi, my name is Kate, and I am a high schooler in the Bay area.
-I grew up in Korea, and relocated to the US in 2019.
+I grew up in Korea and relocated to the US in 2019.
 As a child, I remember hearing vague, dark stories of gratitude from my grandparents and parents about what our ancestors, especially women, had to go through during World War II and The Korean War.
 It wasn’t a commonly talked about topic, but it was one that held weight, particularly for my grandparents, who were children during The Korean War.

 Years later, during middle school in the US, I joined the Debate club and became interested in studying history.
 This developed into an interest in women's rights, and I remembered the stories I had heard as a child.
 So, for the summer of 2022, I sought out a volunteering position at the War and Women’s Human Rights Museum in Seoul.
 It was there that I learned about "comfort women."